Financial Aid Services Center

 Participation in a Education Abroad program offers students a valuable academic and cross-cultural experience.
 A successful experience requires careful and thorough planning.

-- Start the planning process by contacting the WWU Center for International Studies, Education Abroad.
+- Start the planning process by contacting the Education Abroad Office.

-- Consider the if you intend to use financial aid to help fund your program:
+- Consider whether you intend to use financial aid to help fund your program:

-- Submit a Free Application for Federal Student Aid (FAFSA) to be considered for federal and state financial aid (if you are a resident).
+- Submit a Free Application for Federal Student Aid (FAFSA) to be considered for federal and, if you are a resident, state financial aid.

 - Review the Financial Aid Checklist to ensure you have completed important steps necessary for general financial aid eligibility.